Due to COVID-19 restrictions, a selection of on-campus papers will be made available via distance and online learning for eligible students.

 - Application of understanding geomorphology to environmental management issues

-In 2020 the field school will be based in South Westland in the week beginning April 20th.
+In 2022, the field school will be based in South Westland in April.

 The field school will involve:

 - Making observations on the impacts of seismic and storm-driven landscape disturbance

 - Understanding the imprint of glaciation on the landscape of south Westland